 It’s easy for any one of us to become overwhelmed by the problems in the community or the world.
 But the truth is that individuals can and do make a difference.

 Talk to your children about the importance of joining forces.
-Encourage them to involve their friends in tackling big projects such as a creek or playground cleanup.
+Encourage them to involve their friends or classmates in tackling big projects such as a creek or playground cleanup.